glampert/glampert.github.io/pages/projects.markdown

 I started this project just to learn how to use Flex and Bison to write a simple compiler font-end, but I ended up taking it to a nearly production-grade stage.
 The language is fairly complete and usable, but it lacks some basic support libraries as of now.

-I also use this project as sample for [a series of tutorials](/tutorials/custom-scripting-language/).

 The name *Moon* is just a play on the meaning of Lua (Moon in Portuguese).
 I chose the name on purpose to leave it clear this is a lame rip-off on the